MicrosoftDocs/connected-spaces/articles/mobile-app-requirements.md

 # Requirements for using the Dynamics 365 Connected Store (public preview) mobile app

-You can use the Microsoft Dynamics 365 Connected Store (public preview) mobile app on Apple iPhones and iPads, and Android phones and tablets.
-The following table shows which operating systems are supported and how to determine the version you're using.
+You can use Microsoft Dynamics 365 Connected Store (public preview) on the devices/operating systems shown in the following table.

 |Device|Operating system|
 |----------------|-----------------|